Roots in the Grassroots

 The Growth of a Movement

 ESC’s identity was changing from a group of inward-looking programs to a network, a community of communities, and a part of a transformational movement.
 Trinity Church Wall Street provided start-up funds for 12 new programs in two years and helped fund an Executive Director to facilitate ESC’s growth.
 In spring 2011, a national gathering of volunteers, program directors, and board members worked, played together for a week in Boston.
 In succeeding years, however, smaller regional gatherings have proven a more effective use of resources to strengthen ties between programs as the movement expanded exponentially to over 200 in the 2014-15 program year.
-Program Directors meet twice yearly, overlapping with the ESC Board to strengthen leadership of the ESC community.
-Strategic partnership with The Episcopal Church, including staff collaboration, coordinated communications as well as a significant 2012-15 grant, has helped ESC continue to flourish.
-ESC still nurtures programs in their particular gifts and callings, promoting the sharing of best practices, nurturing new leaders, practices mutual accountability, and sparks new vision for young adults and for Church.
+Program Directors met in person twice yearly, overlapping with the ESC Board to strengthen leadership of the ESC community.
+Strategic partnership with The Episcopal Church, including staff collaboration, coordinated communications as well as a significant 2012-15 grant, helped ESC continue to flourish as a separate 501C3.
+The network continued to nurture programs in their particular gifts and callings, promote the sharing of best practices, nurture new leaders, practice mutual accountability, and spark new vision for young adults and for Church.
+To continue this work at its best, in December 2018, the ESC Board closed the 501C3 to partner more explicitly with the Episcopal Church.